nicolawern/CS6350/README.md

 HW3 - Perceptron
 run.sh will run all 3 versions of Perceptron with T=10 and print the average error and final weights.
 To use different test/train files please name the replacements the same as the test/train in the repo.

+HW4 - SVM
+Call run.sh with three paramaters - each being True or False.
+1st input is for primal, second for dual, and third for dual Gaussian.